 CAM caps that may be cumulative or non-cumulative: a 5% non-cumulative cap resets each year.
 A 5% cumulative cap allows unused cap room to carry forward.
 Over a 10-year lease, the tenant's exposure differs by tens of thousands of dollars depending on which type applies.

-Extraction accuracy varies by lease type, document quality, and complexity.
-These benchmarks reflect field-level accuracy on purpose-built AI extraction systems processing commercial leases.
+Extraction confidence varies by lease type, document quality, and complexity.
+These expectations reflect where purpose-built AI extraction systems typically produce high-confidence fields and where reviewers should expect more manual validation.

 Two patterns stand out.
-First, standard lease types with clean digital PDFs extract above 95%.
-The AI handles these well because the lease structure follows predictable conventions.
-Second, complexity and scan quality are the two factors that most reduce accuracy.
-A clean digital ground lease scores higher than a poorly scanned NNN lease.
+First, standard lease types with clean digital PDFs usually produce the highest confidence scores because the lease structure follows predictable conventions.
+Second, complexity and scan quality are the two factors that most reduce confidence.
+A clean digital ground lease can be easier to validate than a poorly scanned NNN lease.

-Per-field confidence scores matter more than aggregate accuracy.
-A lease with 96% overall accuracy might have 5 fields at low confidence.
-Those 5 fields are where the reviewer should focus, not the 121 fields the AI extracted correctly.
+Per-field confidence scores matter more than an aggregate benchmark.
+A lease may have only a handful of low-confidence fields.
+Those fields are where the reviewer should focus, not the high-confidence values the AI extracted from clear source language.

 Integration Patterns